How to Crack AI Interviews in 2026: Complete Preparation Guide (FAANG to Startups)

 df[col].fillna(df[col].mode()[0], inplace=True)

-return dfLeetCode Problems for AI/ML:
+return dfLeetCode Problems for AI:

 - • Two Sum, Three Sum (arrays)